 My health.
 This is a gift that I try not to abuse or take for granted.

 Flowers, plants, wind, and clouds.
-The other day, watching the wind make the trees dance in the sunset was the highlight of my day.
+Yesterday evening, watching the wind make the trees dance in the sunset was the highlight of my day.

 Crossword puzzles, baking, and art.
 These small challenges keep my brain active and make me laugh.
 Also, cookies!